PostHog/posthog.com/contents/handbook/people/time-off.md

 ## Permissionless Time Off

-You do not need to "clear" time off with your coach.
+You do not need to "clear" time off with your manager.

 We care about your results, not how long you work.
 Whilst no approval is needed, it shouldn't be at the expense of business getting done.
 For example, having the entire technical team off means we can't be responsive to community issues.
 Please coordinate with your team.